-(A) "Beach, inland extent" means; in the Town of Mendocino, the sandy or rocky area between the shoreline (Ordinary High Water Mark, Mean High Tide Line) on the seaward side and a distinct linear feature on the landward side, including, but not limited to, (a) (a) the base of a seawall, road, or coastal bluff; or sea cliff; (b) the inland extent edge of the furthest landward further inland beach berm as determined from historical surveys, aerial photographs, and other records or geological evidence; where there is no coastal bluff or sea cliff; or (c) the furthest landward point separating the dynamic portion of the beach from the adjacent upland area as distinguished by vegetation, debris, geological evidence, or historical evidence where there is no beach berm, the further point separating the dynamic portion of the beach from the inland area as distinguished by vegetation, debris or other geological or historical evidence.

-(B) "Bank" means an establishment for the custody, loan, exchange, or issue of money, for the extension of credit, and for facilitating the transmission of funds.

-(C) "Barn" means a building used for the shelter of livestock, the storage of agricultural products, or the storage and maintenance of farm equipment and agricultural supplies.
+- (A) "Beach, inland extent" means a distinct linear feature on the landward side, including, but not limited to, (1) a seawall, road, or coastal bluff; (2) the inland edge of the further inland beach berm as determined from historical surveys, aerial photographs, and other records or geological evidence; or (3) where there is no beach berm, the further point separating the dynamic portion of the beach from the inland area as distinguished by vegetation, debris or other geological or historical evidence. - (B) "Bank" means an establishment for the custody, loan, exchange, or issue of money, for the extension of credit, and for facilitating the transmission of funds. - (C) "Barn" means a building used for the shelter of livestock, the storage of agricultural products, or the storage and maintenance of farm equipment and agricultural supplies.

-(D) "Bed and Breakfast Accommodations" means any building or portion thereof, or groups of buildings, (a) containing two but no more than four lodging units (guest rooms or suites), each used, designed, or intended to be used, let or hired out, for occupancy by transient guests for to compensation or profit, wherein and (b) in which breakfast, snacks, other light meals, or beverages may be provided for separate compensation or as part of a room or suite package for compensation or profit.

-(\underline{E}) "Block" means all real property fronting upon one side of a street between intersecting and intercepting streets, or between a street and a right-of-way, waterway, terminus of dead end street or city boundary.
-An intercepting street shall determine only the boundary of the block on the side of the street which it intercepts.

-(\underline{F}) "Boarding House" means a building or portion thereof, other than an inn, bed and breakfast accommodations, hotel, motel, hostel, vacation home rental, or student-instructor temporary housing facility, where regular meals and/or lodging are provided for compensation or profit by prearrangement for periods of thirty (30) days or more for three (3) or more persons who do not constitute a family.

-(G) "Building" means a roofed structure having a roof, and which is constructed in a permanent position upon the ground, and is designed and intended to be used for the shelter or enclosure of persons, animals, or personal property.
-This definition does not include any type of recreational vehicle, boat, or tent.

-(H) Building, Accessory.
-See Accessory Building.

-(I) Building Coverage.
-See Lot Coverage.

-(J) "Building, Detached" means any accessory or main building that does not share a common wall with any other accessory or main building.

-(K) "Building, Height of" means the vertical dimension of the roofline, parapet, or uppermost edge or plane of a building or structure, above natural grade distance as measured from natural grade at any point within the building footprint. the ground level of any point of the building to the highest point of the roof ridge or parapet wall.

-(L) "Building, Main" means (1) a building which is devoted primarily to a principal use or uses; or, (2) the only building on a lot.
+- (D) "Bed and Breakfast Accommodations" means any building or portion thereof, or groups of buildings, (a) containing two but no more than four lodging units (guest rooms or suites), each used, designed, or intended to be used, let or hired out, for occupancy by transient guests for compensation or profit, and (b) in which breakfast, snacks, other light meals, or beverages may be provided for separate compensation or as part of a room or suite package. - (E) "Block" means all real property fronting upon one side of a street between intersecting and intercepting streets, or between a street and a right-of-way, waterway, terminus of dead end street or city boundary.
+An intercepting street shall determine only the boundary of the block on the side of the street which it intercepts. - (F) "Boarding House" means a building or portion thereof, other than an Inn, Bed and Breakfast Accommodations, Hotel, Motel, Hostel, Vacation Home Rental, or student-instructor housing facility, where regular meals and/or lodging are provided for compensation or profit by prearrangement for periods of thirty (30) days or more for three (3) or more persons who do not constitute a family. - (G) "Building" means a roofed structure, which is constructed in a permanent position upon the ground, and is designed and intended to be used for the shelter or enclosure of persons, animals, or personal property.
+This definition does not include any type of recreational vehicle, boat, or tent. - (H) Building, Accessory.
+See Accessory Building. - (I) Building Coverage.
+See Lot Coverage. - (J) "Building, Detached" means any accessory or main building that does not share a common wall with any other accessory or main building. - (K) "Building, Height of" means the vertical dimension of the roofline, parapet, or uppermost edge or plane of a building or structure, as measured from natural grade at any point within the building footprint. - (L) "Building, Main" means (1) a building which is devoted primarily to a principal use or uses; or, (2) the only building on a lot.
 Where two (2) or more buildings are on a lot and each is occupied by a principal use, the main building shall be the largest building on the lot.